Quick Answer

 Last verified:

-Workato pricing varies by team size and features, ranging from $833 to $15K per month in 2026.
-Your actual cost depends on the tier you choose, contract length, and negotiated discounts.
+Workato costs $833 to $15K per month as of March 2026.
+Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.